nclarkekb/antiaction-common-json/README.md

 ## Roadmap ##

+* Check how json values not mapped are handled.
 * Support for converters in JSON stream <> Java objects (un)marshalling.
 * Support for more primitive types and their object counterparts.
 * Omit null values from json output.